 2.4.1.
 Sweep Nets: Hand-held sweep nets were used to collect adult synanthropic flies by sweeping over refuse dump surfaces three consecutive times at each interval during peak fly activity hours (between 8:00 AM and 11:00 AM) (Southwood & Henderson, 2000).

 2.4.2.
 Baited Traps: The commercially procured cone shaped net traps (fig 2) were baited with semi-decomposed fish and meat.
 These baits traps attracted flies and trapped them.
-This made it easy for the collection of the flies without causing physical damage (Greenberg, 1971).

-Captured flies were carefully transferred into sterile, labeled universal containers using forceps.
+This made it easy for the collection of the flies without causing physical damage (Greenberg, 1971)Captured flies were carefully transferred into sterile, labeled universal containers using forceps.
 Each container was sealed and transported in a cool box to maintain sample integrity and prevent biological degredation (Service, 2012), to the laboratory of Parasitology and Entomology Department Nnamdi Azikiwe University for idententification and parasite isolation.

 2.5.
 Sample Identification and Parasite Isolation